ryanelian/instapack/BREAKING.md

 - Removed `clean` command and `concat` build tools.

-  - Legacy `angularjs` project template is now shipped with a simple concat tool (`concat.cmd`), which can be adopted by projects requiring similar approach for side-loading legacy JS.
+  - Legacy `angularjs` project template is now shipped with a simple concat tool (`concat.cmd`), which can be adopted by projects requiring similar approach for side-loading IIFE JS.

 - Disable source map flag `--xdebug` or `-x` has been replaced with `--nodebug` or `-b`